The Exact Equivalence of Distance and Kernel Methods for Hypothesis Testing: Proofs

-\begin{proof} Given any characteristic kernel $k(\cdot,\cdot)$, the sample \Hsic~converges to $0$ if and only if independence; then distance covariance using the bijective induced metric $\hat{d}_{k}(\cdot,\cdot)$ is exactly the same and also converges to $0$ if and only if independence by Theorem~\ref{thm4}.
+\five* \begin{proof} Given any characteristic kernel $k(\cdot,\cdot)$, the sample \Hsic~converges to $0$ if and only if $X$ and $Y$ are independent.
+Then distance covariance using the bijective induced metric $\hat{d}_{k}(\cdot,\cdot)$ is exactly the same and also converges to $0$ if and only if $X$ and $Y$ are independent by Theorem~\ref{thm4}.
 Thus the induced metric must be asymptotically of strong negative type by \cite{Lyons2013}.
 Conversely, when $d(\cdot,\cdot)$ is of strong negative type, $\hat{k}_{d}(\cdot,\cdot)$ must be asymptotically characteristic. \end{proof}